sgolebiewski-intel/openvino-docs/pages/documentation/openvino-deployment-guide.rst

 Granularity of Major Distribution Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The granularity of OpenVINO packages may vary for different distribution types.
-For example, the PyPI distribution of OpenVINO has a `single 'openvino' package <https://pypi.org/project/openvino/>`__ that contains all the runtime libraries and plugins, while a :ref:`local distribution <doxid-openvino_docs_deploy_local_distribution>` is a more configurable type providing higher granularity.
+For example, the PyPI distribution of OpenVINO has a `single 'openvino' package <https://pypi.org/project/openvino/>`__ that contains all the runtime libraries and plugins, while a :ref:`local distribution <deploy_infer__deploy_local_distribution>` is a more configurable type providing higher granularity.
 Below are important details of the set of libraries included in the OpenVINO Runtime package:

 .. image:: ./_assets/deployment_simplified.png